DannyQuah/DannyQuah.github.io/_posts/2025-10-19-Negotiating-Inelastic-US-G-minus.md

 To get a sense of proportion, Japan's annual GDP is USD4.03tn, so its investment committment in this agreement is 14 percent.
 For South Korea, it is 20 percent; for Malaysia, 57 percent!

-In economics terms, US elasticity is either zero or negative in response to concessions (and acquiescence and alignment).
-Some observers might say, yes, but even if acquiescence and alignment get us little in trade terms, behaving thus gets from America political and security benefits.
-The question then is, if the elasticity between trade terms and acquiescence is so unfavorable, why does anyone think cross elasticities will be any better?
+In economic terms, US elasticity is either zero or negative in response to concessions (and acquiescence and alignment).
+The right response is to stop making concessions and to stop acquiescing and aligning with the US.
+Some observers might say, yes, but even if acquiescence and alignment get us little in trade terms, it gets us political and security benefits from the US.
+The question then is, if the elasticity between trade terms and acquiescence is so unfavorable, why does anyone think the cross elasticities will be any better?
+Put another way, if you can't trust the US to respond positively to your ventures on trade, why do you think it would do so in a situation of national security?

-Regardless, however, the elasticity of other nations' is likely more reasonable.
-As long as those elasticities are the right sign, then the more expensive it is to engage with the US, the less engagement there will be.
-Extrapolating a trend from G20 to G7 to G2 to G-zero, we might need to prepare for a G-minus world, where global engagement will be without the US in it.
-Obviously, the world is better with America in it than not, but the Realist / economics calculation is the right projection, without sentiment.
+Regardless of one's views on this, however, the elasticity of other nations' is likely more reasonable.
+As long as those elasticities are the right sign, then the more expensive it becomes to engage with the US, the less engagement there will be.
+In economics, this is called a downward-sloping demand curve.
+Extrapolating a trend from G20 to G7 to G2 to G-zero, we might therefore need to prepare for a G-minus world, where global engagement will no longer have the US in it.
+No hard feelings, this is just Realism and economics.
+Obviously, the world is better with America in it than not, but none of the rest of us can make that happen simply by wishing it.

-In the limit, the world will simply have zero interaction with the US, which will then again be, surrounded only by fish, to its East and West, and friends (what it can find of them).
+In the limit, the world will have zero interaction with the US, which will then in turn be surrounded only by fish, to its East and West, and friends (to the North and South, or what it can find of them).

 My panel discussion with Melisa Idris and Elina Noor took place in June, two months after Liberation Day, and two months before the resolution I describe.
 Obviously, we couldn't have known about any of these details, but the trend to G-minus was apparent in what we did say.  <img align=right width="45%" src="https://DannyQuah.github.io/Storage/2025.06.19.1345.Thu-Melisa.Idris-Elina.Noor-DQ-Astro-Awani-collage.jpg" alt="The US, China, and a Changing Asia, Astro Awani">